 We deliver the following training:

-- Managing unreasonable conduct training is a half-day course designed to help officers manage unreasonable conduct they may encounter when delivering services to the public.
+- Managing unreasonable complainant conduct is a half-day course designed to help officers manage unreasonable conduct they may encounter when delivering services to the public.

 - Dealing with a conflict of interest discover the skills you need to help you identify potential conflicts of interest in yourself and others.